-Learning, specifically reinforcement learning, has been part of the RoboCup endeavour for a long time [20, 18, 1, 14].
+Learning, specifically reinforcement learning, has been part of the RoboCup endeavour for a long time [18, 16, 1, 12].
 Reinforcement learning methods are of interest because of their generality and mathematical grounding.
-They are also quite successful in nontrivial problems [19]; in conjunction with kernel methods, they can address even larger problems in a highly efficient way [2, 10, 9, 8].
+They are also quite successful in nontrivial problems [17]; in conjunction with kernel methods, they can address even larger problems in a highly efficient way [2, 8, 7, 6].

 Still, the problems to address are quite large (and large-dimensional).
-However, realistic embodied agents offer a selection of possible partial decompositions [7].
+However, realistic embodied agents offer a selection of possible partial decompositions [5].
 There is significant indication that Shannon information can be a powerful indicator of where "interesting" properties of the environment lie.
 The use of information-theoretic (or information-theoretically motivated) decompositions is a natural while computationally expensive approach.
-[3] It has been shown that it can lead to self-organized feature extraction [12], sensoritopic map formation [16], or identify interesting states in state space [13].
+[3] It has been shown that it can lead to self-organized feature extraction [10], sensoritopic map formation [14], or identify interesting states in state space [11].

 Here, we have several tasks for which we will use informational approaches.
-The new server dynamics will introduce limited vision and noise.
-Part of it will be covered by conventional Kalman- and particle-filter approaches.
+The current server dynamics contain limited vision and noise.
+Combined with a doubling of the amount of players, intelligent vision is an important issue.
+Part of it will be covered by conventional Kalman-filter approaches.
 However, we intend to use novel informational principles to address the active-vision task imposed through the limited vision.
-For this, we will use the novel Infotaxis principle [21] to guide actions to identify objects of importance, ball, goal and other players.
+For this, we will use the novel Infotaxis principle [19] to guide actions to identify objects of importance such as ball, goal and other players.
 Section 3 will give a formal description of our use of this principle in localization, the first use of it in robot control, and the research we will follow after this first step.